Professor Sue Jowett PhD, MSc, BSc

 Biography

-In 2004 Sue moved to the Health Economics Unit (HEU) and studied part-time for a PhD in Health Economics, gained in 2007.
-In 2010 Sue was appointed to a Senior Lecturer position to lead the health economics research within studies undertaken by the Arthritis Research UK Primary Care Centre at Keele University, as part of a formal collaboration between the HEU and Keele.
+In 2004 Sue moved to HEU and studied part-time for a PhD in Health Economics, gained in 2007.
+In 2010 she was appointed to a Senior Lecturer position to lead the health economics research within studies undertaken by the Arthritis Research UK Primary Care Centre at Keele University, as part of a formal collaboration between the HEU and Keele.
 She successfully gained a permanent HEFCE Senior Lecturer post in 2013 and was promoted to Reader in 2017.
+Sue was promoted to Professor in 2021.

 The majority of Sue’s work to date has been in the area of economic evaluation alongside interventions for the prevention of cardiovascular disease, and management of musculoskeletal disease.
 Her initial health economics research was on three large clinical trials concerning AF and anticoagulation, and expertise gained in this area led to further collaboration with colleagues at Birmingham, Oxford and Cambridge.
-Sue advised the NICE Guidelines Development Group on the modelling undertaken for on blood pressure diagnosis for their Hypertension Guidelines.
+Sue advised the NICE Guidelines Development Group on the modelling undertaken for blood pressure diagnosis for their Hypertension Guidelines.

 As lead of the collaboration with Keele, Sue oversees the health economics aspects many trials and cohort studies and is the lead health economist on research grant applications.
-She is developing methodological research with Keele and is particularly interested in modelling interventions within musculoskeletal disease.

 Teaching